sopranolinist/jennifer-lindsay/README.md

-# Getting Started with Create React App
+# Jennifer Lindsay's Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Welcome to my website!
+This project was bootstrapped from [Create React App](https://github.com/facebook/create-react-app) with Typescript.

 ## Available Scripts